-If interest expense deductions are an important aspect of FCo's and U.S. Acq's tax planning around the acquisition of U.S. Target, then provisions such as these should be carefully considered by FCo and U.S.
+If interest expense deductions are an important aspect of FCo's and U.S. Acq's tax planning around the acquisition of U.S. Target, then provisions such as these should be the attention of careful consideration by FCo and U.S. Acq.

-Acq.
 In the past, the U.S. federal tax provisions governing interest expense deductions have been generally taxpayer-favorable.
-With the enactment of the Act, however, the balance seems to have shifted in favor of the government.
-It remains to be seen just how drastically provisions such as the new §163(j) will discourage foreign lenders like FCo from financing acquisitions in the United States with debt instead of equity.
+With the enactment of the TCJA, however, the balance seems to have shifted in favor of the government.
+It remains to be seen just how drastically provisions such as the new Section 163(j) will discourage foreign lenders like FCo from financing acquisitions in the United States with debt instead of equity.